Headington Hill

 2024/25 academic year:

-When we currently expect the teaching and workshop buildings to open their doors.
+When the teaching and workshop buildings will open their doors.
 With any large scale building project timescales can shift, so we will keep these webpages updated with any changes to the completion date as the development progresses.

 Image caption: Alternative interior 3D image of the new teaching building for the Headington hill site.